MBernAca/PecubeGUI_Doc/docs/source/installation.rst

 .. note::
  When trying to open the package, the system might complain saying it cannot open it because it is not registered in the Apple Store.
 To circumvent this, just roght click on the package, click 'open', and accept to open anyway (after the warning).

 | With this installation package you can run Pecube forward models, however you will not be able to run in inversion mode.
-To do this, you will need the mpi package and to recompile Pecube.
+To run Pecube in inversion mode, you will need the mpi package and to recompile Pecube.
 While procedures can vary from systems, here are some instruction to install mpi and compile Pecube:

   * open a terminal console
   * If you do not have homebrew installed, write: /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)", otherwise skip this step.